Welcome to your weekly writing room.

 David O’Neill: Mondays at 5pm Eastern / 2pm Pacific

-This Writing Room has been in progress since November 2024, and weekly meetings are ongoing.
-New subscribers can start attending David's Monday sessions right away, on the same week they subscribe / the following Monday.
+This Writing Room has been in progress since November 2024.
+You can start attending David's Monday meetings right away, on the week you subscribe or the following Monday.

 Every Monday at 5 pm Eastern, we'll gather on Zoom, read an inspiring text together as people file in, and then set a timer for 30 minutes of quiet, cameras-off writing time.
 The last 15 or so minutes will be an optional, informal salon, where you'll have a chance to ask me writing questions, chat, and learn from your fellow students, who are some of the sharpest writers in the game.